 These are not the only vultures in trouble.
 Three poached elephant carcasses were baited with poison, which led to 537 dead vulture deaths in Botswana.
 The vulture species comprised of 468 white-backed vultures, 28 hooded vultures, 17 white-headed vultures, 14 lappet-faced vultures and 10 Cape vultures.
-The law enforcement team attending the scene worked around the clock to disinfect the area.
-Sampling of carcasses and the surrounding environment was done for additional laboratory analysis.
+The law enforcement team attending the scene worked around the clock to disinfect the area, and sampling of carcasses and the environment was done for additional laboratory analysis.

-Members of the public in the vicinity were requested to report any further wildlife deaths in their area, and to report any suspicious behavior which may suggest environmental poisoning to the nearest wildlife office or the police.
+Members of the public in the vicinity have been requested to report any further wildlife deaths in their area, and to report any suspicious behaviour which may suggest environmental poisoning to the nearest wildlife office or the police.
 To make matters worse to the already threatened vulture populations is that this is the breeding season, and so many of the adult victims in this mass poisoning incident would have eggs or chicks, which will in all possibility die.

 Threats to Vultures

-A study was done in 2018 to find out which areas were in critical need of vulture conservation.
-The prioritizing analysis indicated the highest priority areas for vulture conservation across the world were concentrated in southern and eastern Africa; southern Europe; the Arabian Peninsula; and the Indian subcontinent.
-About 95% of the top-ranked 30% priority areas for vulture conservation in the region fell within Africa (51.6%) and Asia (43.5%), and within these Southern Africa, East Africa, and South Asia each supported over 20% of the top 30% ranked areas for vulture conservation.
+A study was done in 2018 to find out which areas were in critcal need of vulture conservation.
+The prioritizing analysis indicated the highest priority areas for vulture conservation across the world were concentrated in southern and eastern Africa, southern Europe, the Arabian Peninsula, and the Indian subcontinent.
+About 95% of the top-ranked 30% priority areas for vulture conservation in the region fell within Africa (51.6%) and Asia (43.5%), and within these southern Africa, East Africa, and South Asia each supported over 20% of the top 30% ranked areas for vulture conservation.

 Although some of these actions, such as rapid response interventions on poisoning events and additional feeding stations, may reduce adverse impacts from threats such as poisoning, these are short-term solutions only.
 Essentially, actions of wide temporal and spatial scope and impact are needed.
 Among these, design and strong enforcement of targeted legislation would help restrict the distribution and use of drugs and poisons that threaten vultures.
 Similarly, severe regulations to ensure proper environmental impact assessments and planning would help reduce risks from wind energy and other infrastructure development in areas important for vulture conservation.